-- Leads to obesity: Poor sleep caused by poor and old mattress can also promote binging and overeating, thereby, having an impact on weight.
-Simply put, when people are not able to get sleep by lying on their old, saggy and worn-out mattress, they tend to stay awake, sometimes past midnight and usually that’s the time when the body starts feeling hungry and craves for a small snack.
-So, this habit of eating due to boredom in night result in making them obese.
+- Leads to obesity: Poor sleep caused by poor and old mattresses can also promote binging and overeating, thereby, having an impact on weight.
+Simply put, when people are not able to get sleep by lying on their old, saggy and worn-out mattress, they tend to stay awake, sometimes past midnight and usually that’s the time when the body starts feeling hungry and craves a small snack.
+So, this habit of eating due to boredom at night results in making them obese.
 Also, poor sleep can weaken the immune system.

 Other factors propelling the need to replace an old mattress

 So, when an old mattress becomes a hub for bacteria, fungi and mould to thrive, it needs to be changed.
 Also, when it triggers numerous daily-life health problems like back pain, neck pain, sleeplessness and poor immunity, it needs to be replaced.
 Well, apart from this, there are a few other warning signs that clearly tell that the old mattress needs to be replaced.
 Here’s a look at them…